 Always ride in control.
 Never attempt anything beyond your skill level or machine capability.
 Follow trail courtesy and backcountry etiquette.
 Glen Canyon attracts a variety of different kinds of backcountry users.
 Be an ambassador for your sport.

-including private property owners, all recreational trail users, campers and others so they can enjoy their recreational activities undisturbed.
+.
+RESPECT THE RIGHTS OF OTHERS including private property owners, all recreational trail users, campers and others so they can enjoy their recreational activities undisturbed.
 Leave gates as you found them.
 Yield right of way to those passing you or going uphill.
 On water, respect anglers, swimmers, skiers, boaters, divers and those on or near shore.

 prior to your trip by obtaining travel maps and regulations from public agencies.
 Plan for your trip, take recreation skills classes and know how to operate your equipment safely.